27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 - Answers the actual ask, not the polite-but-vague version

-- Proposes one concrete next step with a date/time
+- Proposes one concrete next step with a date or time

 - Stays under 80 words